grzeimann/HET_LV_Tools/docs/quicklook.md

 standard-star workflow, and all other frame types use the target workflow for spatial inspection.
 An expert may use `exposure.quicklook(kind="flat")`, `kind="standard"`, or `kind="target"` when an explicit override is appropriate.

-If the selected UT date contains no flat frame, `QuicklookSite.night()` also searches the previous UT date for flat frames with observation times from 17:00 UT through 23:59:59 UT.
-The filename frame type is used for this fallback even when an archive's `OBJECT` label is missing or unfamiliar;
-recognized LRS2 labels retain their slot-specific calibration rules.
-These previous-evening flats are added to the trace candidate pool for current-date standard-star and target quick looks; they are not added to the displayed exposure table.

 When a date is supplied, as it is through `QuicklookSite.night()`, discovery only enters the selected `ROOT/DATE` tree.
 If the selected tree has no flat